Web (novel): Plot

 Events depicted in Web are narrated by Arnold Delgrange, who recently lost his wife and daughter in a car crash.
 In an attempt to pull himself out of depression he becomes involved in an attempt to establish a utopian colony on the island Tanakuatua in the Pacific Ocean, far from civilisation.

-Tanakuatua is uninhabited by humans, as the native tribe were evacuated from the island due to nearby British nuclear testing, but a group of tribesmen believed it to be a ploy by the British Empire and placed a taboo on the island as they left, the fear of which has since kept away any other tribes.
+Tanakuatua is uninhabited by humans, as the native tribe were evacuated from the island due to nearby British nuclear testing.
+A group of the tribe believed the evacuation to be a ploy by the British Empire and placed a comprehensive taboo on the island as they left, the fear of which has since kept away any other tribes.
 The colonists are aware of the taboo, but only concerned with the difficulty of employing local dockworkers to help move supplies to the island.

 The colony is established but as soon as the supply ship leaves, the radio - their only form of communication with the outside world - is destroyed in a deliberate act of sabotage but it is unclear as to who has done it.
 While exploring the island a member of one group is attacked by a pack of spiders and killed.
 Another exploration group goes missing, and is not found until several days later - they have also been attacked and killed by the spiders.
 Camilla Cogent, one of the colonists and a biologist specialising in pests, theorises that the spiders have made an evolutionary jump from solitary to social and cooperative creatures, working together to cover the entire western part of the island in web, and at the same time killing and eating almost all other animal life on the island.